-Colmar and Calthon were young, the sons of car-borne Rathmor.
-They came, in the joy of youth, into their father's hall.
-They beheld him in his blood; their bursting tears descend.
-The soul of Dunthalmo melted, when he saw the children of youth.
-He brought them to Alteutha's walls ; they grew in the house of their foe.
+Colmar and Calthon were young, the sons of carborne Rathmor.
+They eame, in the joy of youth, into their father's hall.
+They behold him in his blood; their bursting tears descend.
+The soul of Dunthalmo melted when he saw the children of youth.
+He brought them to Alteutha's walls; they grew in the house of their foe.
 They bent the bow in his presence; and came forth to his wars.
 They saw the fallen walls of their fathers; they saw the green thorn in the hall.
 Their tears rushed forth in secret.
 At times their faces were sad.
-Dunthalmo beheld their grief: his darkening soul designed their death.
-He closed them in two caves, on the echoing banks of Teutha.
-The sun did not come there with his beams; nor the moon of heaven by night.
+Dunthalmo beheld their grief; his darkening soul designed their death.
+He closed them in two caves on the cehoing banks of Teutha.
+The sun did not come there with his beams, nor the moon of heaven by night.
 The sons of Rathmor remained in darkness, and foresaw their death.

-The daughter of Dunthalmo wept in silence, the fair-haired, blue-eyed Colmal.
-Her eye had rolled in secret on Calthon; his loveliness swelled in her soul.
-She trembled for her warrior; but what could Colmal do?
+The daughter of Dunthalmo wept in silence, the fair-haired, blue-eyed Columal.
+Her eye had rolled in secret on Calthon; his loveliness swelled in here soul.
+She trembled for her warrior; but what could.
+Colmal do?
 Her arm could not lift the spear; nor was the sword formed for her side.
 Her white breast never rose beneath a mail.
 Neither was her eye the terror of heroes.
-What caust thou do, O Colmal! for the falling chief?
+What canst thou do, O Colmal! for the falling chief?
 Her steps are unequal; her hair is loose; her eye looks wildly through her tears.
-She came, by night, to the hall.
-She armed her lovely form in steel; the steel of a young warrior, who fell in the first of his battles.
-She came to the cave of Calthon, and loosed the thong from his hands.
+She came by night to the hall.
+She armed her lovely form in steel; the steel of a young warrior who fell in the first of his battles.
+She came to the eave of Calthon, and loosed the thong from his hands.

-"Arise, son of Rathmor," she said, "arise; the night is dark!
-Let us fly to the king of Selma, chief of fallen Clutha!
+'Arise, son of Rathmor,' she said, 'arise, the night is dark!
+Let us fly to the king of Selma. chief of fallen Clutha!
 I am the son of Lamgal, who dwelt in thy father's hall.
 I heard of thy dark dwelling in the cave, and my soul arose.
-Arise, son of Rathmor! arise, the night is dark!"-"Blest voice!" replied the chief, "comest thou from the clouds to Calthon!
+Arise, son of Rathmor! arise, the night is dark !'- Blest voice!' replied the chief, 'comest thou from the clouds to Calthon?
 The ghosts of his fathers have often descended in his dreams, since the sun has retired from his eyes, and darkness has dwelt around him.
 Or art thou the son of Lamgal, the chief I often saw in Clutha?
 But shall I fly to Fingal, and Colmar my brother low?
 Will I fly to Morven, and the hero closed in night?
-No; give me that spear, son of Lamgal; Calthon will defend his brother!"
+No; give me that spear, son of Lamgal; Calthon will defend his brother!'

-"A thousand warriors," replied the maid, "stretch their spears round car-borne Colmar.
-What can Calthon do against a host so great?
-Let us fly to the king of Morven, he will come with war.
+"A thousand warriors, 'replied the maid, 'stretch calchon do against a host so great?
+Let us fly to the king of Morven; he will come with war.
 His arm is stretched forth to the unhappy; the lightning of his sword is round the weak.
-Arise, thou son of Rathmor; the shadows will fly away.
-Arise, or thy steps may be seen, and thou must fall in youth."
+Arise, thou son of Rathmer; the shadows will fly away.

+Arise, or thy steps may be seen, and thou must fall in youth.'